 Multiplayer

-The leaks from private playtests also suggest the Uplink game mode is coming back.
+One leak from a private playtest suggests the Uplink game mode is coming back.
 The last time we saw this mode was in Infinite Warfare, the last COD that featured advanced movement.

 Zombies

-A recent report suggests the mode will feature six Zombies maps during its entire life cycle, which includes post-launch maps.
-The report explains developers are taking more liberties with this game's maps, and here are some of the ideas going around:
+An old report suggests the mode will feature six Zombies maps during its entire life cycle, which includes post-launch maps.
+The report explains that developers are taking more liberties with this game's maps, and here are some of the ideas going around:

 - A map in a post-WW2 New York City where the Nazi's dropped a nuclear bomb.